-Amarnath his nickname was Lala meant “lion”, was also the most outspoken player of his time and remained brutally candid in his broadcasts and writing, long after his playing days were over.
+Amarnath his nickname Lala meant “lion”, was also the most outspoken player of his time and remained brutally candid in his broadcasts and writing, long after his playing days were over.
 He was a right-handed batsman in the classical mold.
 In 1933, he scored the first-ever Test century of any Indian player on his debut against Douglas Jardine’s England side at Bombay.

 Lala Amarnath was born in Kapurthala in the Punjab province of India.
 Amarnath started as a wicketkeeper while still a student at Aligarh University.
-Later he demonstrated that he had not forgotten his trade when with Probir Sen injured.
+Later he demonstrated that he had not forgotten his trade when Probir Sen was injured.
 He held five catches in the first Bombay Test of the 1948-49 series against the West Indies.
-Lala Amarnath was the only bowler to get the great Sir Donald Bradman hit wicket.
+Lala Amarnath was the only bowler to get the great Sir Donald Bradman hit a wicket.

-Amarnath Test career, he scored 878 runs at 24.38, including a century and claimed 45 wickets at 32.91.
+Amarnath’s Test career, he scored 878 runs at 24.38, including a century, and claimed 45 wickets at 32.91.
 In his first-class career, he scored 10,323 runs at 41.62 including 31 hundred and took 457 wickets at 22.93.
 Amarnath later served as manager, selector, and chairman of India selectors.
 His assessment of Australian weakness against off-spin bowling on a turning track was the telling factor in India’s historic triumph at Kanpur in 1959.

 Crucially, he insisted on the inclusion of the otherwise forgotten Jasu Patel, and his instructions to captain G S Ramcand to bowl the off-spinner from the pavilion end to exploit the rough made by fast bowlers Alan Davidson in his follow-through did much to engineer the batting collapse.

+Lala Amarnath’s sons, Surinder, Mohinder, and Rajinder all played first-class cricket.
+However, Surinder and Mohinder also represented their country.
+Although both suffered for their father’s reputation.
+The selectors Mohinder observed either did not like his face or his surname.
+In his old age, Amarnath entertained journalists covering Test matches at Delhi and Kanpur with his fund of cricketing stories.
 He always kept his head high, and age could not diminish his swagger or temper his provocative nature.
-As once Don Bradman said, half a century ago, he was a splendid ambassador for the Indian Cricket and the Indian nation.
+As once Don Bradman said, half a century ago, he was a splendid ambassador for Indian Cricket and the Indian nation.

 Nanik Bhardwaj – Lala Amarnath is survived by three sons and two daughters.
 He was born on September 11, 1911.
 He died a month before his 89th birthday.
-Amarnath was confined to bed for the month after surgery to repair a hip fracture.
+Amarnath was confined to bed for a month after surgery to repair a hip fracture.

-Surinder Amarnath, a stylish left-hander, emulated his father by scoring a century on debut against New Zealand at Auckland in 1976.
+Surinder Amarnath, a stylish left-hander, emulated his father by scoring a century on his debut against New Zealand at Auckland in 1976.
 Mohinder Amarnath served India with distinction for several years and was voted the man of the tournament when Kapil Dev’s team won the World Cup in 1983.

 The youngest son, Rajinder Amarnath was a first-class cricketer.
-He said my father was my friend philosopher and guide.
+He said my father was my friend, philosopher, and guide.
 I don’t think anyone of us would have succeeded in cricket if he had not been around to guide us.
 Lala Amarnath died at the age of 88 on August 5, 2000, in New Delhi.